OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 The shared context provided by two people looking at the same screen instantly removes the ambiguity and the whole process is much smoother.

-Octopus Deploy is an integration tool that sits in the middle of any of a dozen different (and equally complex) platforms and tools, so when we started work on the end-to-end guides, we knew we needed to provide complete journeys rather than assuming people already knew the big picture, and that we’d need to show users how to do things rather than tell them.
+Octopus Deploy is an integration tool that sits in the middle of any of a dozen different (and equally complex) platforms and tools.
+When we started work on the end-to-end guides, we knew we needed to provide complete journeys rather than assuming people knew the big picture.
+We also needed to show users how to do things rather than tell them.

 The result of this project is the [Octopus Guides](https://octopus.com/docs/guides).

 If you visit our [homepage](https://octopus.com), you can select your technology stack and see a dedicated guide that steps you through the process from compiling your code to deploying it to its destination.
 We haven’t completed every combination yet, but if you find a combination that hasn’t been written yet, you can vote for it.

 ![](guides.png "width=500")

+## Creating tailored software documentation

 To recreate the efficiency of two people looking at the same screen, each guide is illustrated with over 100 highlighted images, and the entire process is captured by a screencast that shows every mouse click.
-And because each guide is tailored to the selected software stack, you’re not left on your own to Google the next step in the process.
+And because each guide is tailored to the selected software stack, you’re not left to Google the next step in the process.

 Creating this suite of tailored software documentation is not a trivial task.
 At the time of writing, we have around 60 such individual guides with over 6,000 highlighted images, 25 hours of video, and close to 300,000 words documenting various combinations of around 16 technology stacks.

 Many of the applications included in the guides are released on a monthly or weekly schedule, and ideally, our screenshots will be kept up to date.
 This content was created and will be maintained by a team of two (myself as writer/developer and an editor to review and edit the content) over the course of a few months.

 To achieve this, we needed a solution that could scale up far beyond a traditional write, commit, transform, and publish workflow.
-Without the luxury of throwing more people at the problem, we leaned heavily on DevOps practices such as automated testing (to ensure the process we were documenting worked as described), infrastructure as code, and automated pipelines to generate screenshots and video.
+Without the luxury of throwing more people at the problem, we leaned heavily on DevOps practices such as:

+- Automated testing (to ensure the process we were documenting worked as described).
+- Infrastructure as code.
+- Automated pipelines to generate screenshots and video.

 ## A simple example

-To demonstrate the process we used to create the guides, we’ll create a simple example that documents performing a Google search:
+To demonstrate how we created the guides, I’ll create a simple example that documents performing a Google search:

 <iframe src="https://fast.wistia.net/embed/iframe/eecl0uod01?videoFoam=true" title="google-example Video" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500px" height="400px"></iframe>